lkcozy/code-notes/notes/docker/docker.md

 ## [Docker Compose](https://docs.docker.com/compose/#common-use-cases)

-Compose is a tool for defining and running multi-container Docker applications.
+`Compose is a tool for defining and running multi-container Docker applications in a single host`.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 To learn more about all the features of Compose, see the [list of features](https://docs.docker.com/compose/#features).

 Compose works in all environments: production, staging, development, testing, as well as CI workflows.
 You can learn more about each case in [Common Use Cases](https://docs.docker.com/compose/#common-use-cases).